 We expect student-athletes to maintain academic and behavioral standards in keeping with the St. Joseph School Parent-Student handbook and the teachings of the Catholic Church.
-These regulations and procedures apply while on school premises, during practices and competition, and in the public arena.
-A student will be considered ELIGIBLE to participate in interscholastic athletics at St. Joseph School if their most recent academic report reflects:
+These regulations and procedures apply while on school premises, during practices and competition.
+A student will be considered ELIGIBLE to participate in interscholastic athletics at St. Joseph School if their most recent academic and conduct report reflects a passing or satisfactory grade in all subjects including conduct.